BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    9.1.
 The head judge may disqualify a team at any point during the competition at their discretion.

    9.2.
-The head judge may modify these rules due to weather events or unforseen circumstances.
+The head judge may modify these rules due to weather events or unforeseen circumstances.

    9.3.
 Competition rounds may be re-run at the discretion of the head judge.